Florence Merriam Bailey: Early writing and travels

 Birds Through an Opera-Glass and Merriam's other work deviated from the ornithological studies of her contemporaries: rather than examining the bodies of trapped or killed birds in indoor settings, Merriam believed in observing wildlife outdoors in their natural environments, frequently through a pair of binoculars.
 The profiles in Birds Through an Opera-Glass ranged from half a page to five or six pages long and contained physical descriptions of the birds' appearance, song, nests, and habits, often accompanied by illustrations or musical notation.
 Author Scott Weidensaul has referred to Birds Through an Opera-Glass as "in a sense, the first field guide to American birds".
-While scientific ornithology was a male-dominated field, the birdwatching phenomenon that grew more popular in Merriam's time was more popular among women, as it allowed for amateur study.
+While scientific ornithology was a male-dominated field, birdwatching had become more popular among women, as it allowed for amateur study.

 Despite her publication, Merriam and the other female members of the American Ornithologists' Union were relegated to a "visibly subordinate level" compared to the male members.
 This did not change until 1901, when Merriam, Mabel Osgood Wright, Harriet Mann Miller, and a few other women achieved the rank of "elective member".
-Merriam was good friends with Miller, who had encouraged her writing early in her career and who had told her techniques to remain unnoticed by the birds she was observing.
+Merriam was good friends with Miller, who had encouraged her writing early in her career and who had taught her techniques to remain unnoticed by the birds she was observing.
 In 1893, Merriam joined Miller in Utah, and she wrote about her experiences the following year in a book titled My Summer in a Mormon Village.
-Primarily a travel narrative, Merriam also included descriptions of nature and calls to stop killing birds for sport.
+Primarily a travel narrative, Merriam also included descriptions of nature and calls to end the killing of birds for sport.
 Her view of the members of the Church of Jesus Christ of Latter-day Saints that she encountered was regarded as complimentary for the time, although her brother had heavily edited the manuscript.